 At 4:30 I was transferred to the main ward, again really private and I was put right next to nurse station as I think they were a bit worried about why my recovery had taken so long.
 I just rested, drank water, attempted a few visits to the toilet to wee and tried to stay on top of the pain.

-At 8pm hubby and the boys turned up.
-Monday was the first day back at school and they had just been to football training, we had tried to keep the day as normal as possible for them.
+At 8pm, I was collected from hospital.
+Monday was the first day back at school and the boys had just been to football training, we had tried to keep the day as normal as possible for them.
 When they arrived I was allowed to go out into the waiting area with them which triggered me actually going for a wee.
 I felt better with the pain and they were very keen to discharge me (there were no beds available for the night anyways!) so I came home.

 I was bruised and sore but at home.
 With 4 big holes in my tummy.
 I say big they’re not big.
 I have one under my belly button, 1 top of tummy and then 2 to right of tummy.
 They are maybe 1/2cm each.
 I got home lied on sofa and didn’t move except for a wee.
 I slept on the sofa with my legs propped up.

 Tuesday was a challenging day.
 I realised in the morning that my pain killers were not enough.
-I left the hospital with paracetamol and ibuprofen.
+I left the hospital with paracetemol and ibuprofen.
 Not enough and I was in a lot of pain as the day progressed.
-I managed to get to speak to doctor in the afternoon who prescribed codeine, my neighbour Lucy grabbed them for me from chemist.
+I managed to get to speak to doctor in the afternoon who prescribed codeine.

 On Tuesday I faced the painful task of changing the dressing.
 I was scared to see what was underneath, but it was fine.
 All the wounds looked fine.
 I cried a bit as it did hurt at that point.
 But then fell asleep and slept well for 8 hours.